 Days means calendar days unless otherwise specified.

-Department means the state department of environment and natural resources.

-Director means the director of the division of land resources of the department of environment and natural resources.

 Discharge point means that point at which concentrated flow runoff leaves a tract of land.

 Energy dissipater means a structure or a shaped channel section with mechanical armoring placed at the outlet of pipes or conduits to receive and break down the energy from high velocity flow.